SkooppaOS/Skooppa-box/README.md

 A vagrant box (created by [Puphpet.com](https://puphpet.com/)) to get up a running fast for developing a [Skooppa Server Environment](http://skooppa.com) and working with [appserver](http://appserver.io/) and [OrientDB](https://orientdb.com).

+**NOTE:** This is only experimental and temporary.
+As the Skooppa PaaS is finalized, this will no longer be the proper means of development.
+Development will take place completely in the cloud.
+At least, that is the plan.
+Who knows, if it will stay that way.

 ###What Do You Get?